artberri/web/content/blog/2025-10-27-time-zone-change-break-apps/index.md

 ## The Other Possibility: New Time Zones

-Now, forget about Europe removing the DST switch, I would like it, but this initiative will probably lead to nothing, the same end that the same proposal from the former European Commission President, Jean-Claude Juncker, made in 2018.
+Now, forget about Europe removing the DST switch, I would like it, but this initiative will probably come to nothing, just as the same proposal by former European Commission President Jean-Claude Juncker did in 2018.

 Let's imagine another hypothetical situation: Galicia, the Spanish region above Portugal, creates its own timezone aligned with Lisbon: `Europe/Santiago`.
 With the same rules as `Europe/Lisbon`.
 Same offset, different name.